ashiishme/open-source-enthusiasts/CONTRIBUTING.md

 Contributions, issues and feature requests are very welcome.
 If you want make some changes / improvement in this project, please considering opening an issues first.

-If you want to contribute you must read and accept out Code of Conduct
+If you want to contribute you must read and accept out Code of Conduct.

 # Guidelines